hirengondhiya/name_snake_game/readme.md

 ```
 bundle install
 ```
+# Run

-6. In the terminal run bash script to run the file.
+In the terminal run bash script to run the file.
 ```
 chmod u+x snake.sh
 ./snake.sh